cbrew/case_hold_wrong_answers/README.md

 The idea from the paper is to run two models.
 One is trained to pick the right alternative, the other to avoid the wrong alternative.

+To do, current version is doing only one model, with a small model.
+Need to add the second model.